InfantEudora/win32_transparent/readme.md

 ### Input
 Input can be fetched from the messages sent to a window, but this ties the input thread to a different thread than the render thread.

+### Tested
+Fragment shader writes ObjectID to a SSBO when the fragment at mouse position is being rendered.
+This has some problems with Z testing.